 Where can I buy Khrome Werks products?

-Khrome Werks products are available through your local motorcycle and motorcycle accessory dealers who purchase after-market accessories from the major distributors.
+Khrome Werks products are available for purchase directly through our website or through your local motorcycle and motorcycle accessory dealers who purchase after-market accessories from the major distributors.
 Click here to find a dealer near you.

 Are replacement parts available?